jongpie/NebulaLogger/README.md

 ---

+### REST API for External Integrations

+TODO add content here about external integration systems using LoggerRestResource REST API

+---

-### All Together: Apex, Lightning Components & Flow in One Log
+### All Together: Apex, Lightning Components & Flow in One Logging Tool, maybe?
+(TODO revisit this sections)

 After incorporating Logger into your Flows & Apex code (including controllers, trigger framework, etc.), you'll have a unified transaction log of all your declarative & custom code automations.